 St. Charles City Councilmember Vince Ratchford [Ward 3] added, “I have to support what is best for the city and the residents of my ward.
 And this proposal is not taking into account the residents, businesses and visitors to the area.
 This is not an appropriate use of this site.”

-County Auditor Bob Schnur, who also manages the county-owned Family Arena, also urged denial because the arena’s ventilation system may allow trash odor from the transfer station into the facility.
-Schnur noted that local governments have allowed limited solid waste activity in the area previously and zoning was needed for that station; however, he said the current time and place have to be considered.
+County Finance Director Bob Schnur, who also manages the county-owned Family Arena, urged denial because the arena’s ventilation system may allow trash odor from the transfer station into the facility.
+Schnur noted that local governments have allowed limited solid waste activity in the area previously and zoning was needed for that station.
+But the current time and place now have to be considered, he added.

 “It may have been OK in 1993 but we’re in 2017.
 Now, with everything that has gone on in the immediate area, this is a different area than it was then and this, frankly, is a bad decision for the neighbors of the proposed site.”